 A huge number of leading transport employers run apprenticeship programmes.
-While skills in civil engineering, traffic management and digital technology have particularly been in demand from road and railway employers.
-However, the transport and logistics sector also covers automotive, airline and logistics apprenticeships, so there's plenty of choice for those starting out.
+While skills in civil engineering, traffic management and digital technology are particularly sought after, the sector also covers rail, automotive, aviation and logistics apprenticeships, so there's plenty of choice for those starting out.

-These apprenticeships range from Intermediate Level 2 (equivalent to GCSEs) all the way up to Degree Levels 6 and 7 (Bachelors or Masters degree standard).
+These apprenticeships range from Intermediate Level 2 (equivalent to GCSEs) all the way up to degree Levels 6 and 7 (Bachelors or Masters standard).
 Read more about the different levels at what is an apprenticeship? and take a look at degree apprenticeships in more detail.

 Road and railway apprenticeships